Gears of War (comics): Publication history

-Epic Games and DC Comics announced on April 17, 2008, that a comic book based on Gears of War will be published.
+Epic Games and DC Comics announced on April 17, 2008, that a comic book based on Gears of War would be published.
 The comic is published under DC's Wildstorm imprint and is written by Joshua Ortega, with art by Liam Sharp.
 The first storyline "Hollow" ran from Gears of War #1-6 and was followed by "The Quickening" with pencils by Simon Bisley and inks by Henry Flint.
 Sharp, Flint, Joel Gomez and Trevor Hairsine provided the art for the single issue "Harper's Story" in issue #8, before Sharp returned for the multi-issue storyline "Barren" starting in Gears of War #9.

 In addition to the main comic series there is The Gears of War: Sourcebook issue, which holds a collection of images from artists from the comic book industry.
 The issue also contains a story from Joshua Ortega titled "One Day", which focuses on the inner struggle of Dominic Santiago.